Whoaa512/starred/README.md

 ## TypeScript

+- [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
+Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.
+- [cayden970207/eliza-town](https://github.com/cayden970207/eliza-town) - Enhanced version of AI Town with Map Editor
+- [AnswerOverflow/AnswerOverflow](https://github.com/AnswerOverflow/AnswerOverflow) - Powering Discord content discovery by making web pages from threads for some of the largest servers, including Valorant, Cloudflare, C#, and Nuxt.
 - [cjpais/Handy](https://github.com/cjpais/Handy) - A free, open source, and extensible speech-to-text application that works completely offline.
 - [Nearcyan/vibecraft](https://github.com/Nearcyan/vibecraft) - It's Vibecraft!
 - [jwagner/simplex-noise.js](https://github.com/jwagner/simplex-noise.js) - A fast simplex noise implementation in Javascript / Typescript.